luciancooper/eslint-configs/packages/eslint-plugin/docs/rules/consecutive-declarations.md

 ### `require` statements

-Unlike other global `const` declarations, consecutive `require` statements are combined into a single declaration.
+All consecutive `require` statements are to be combined into a single declaration, separate from other global `const` declarations.

 :no_entry_sign:&nbsp; Examples of **incorrect** code for this rule: